Kia e-Niro interior & comfort

 Equipment, options and accessories

 The Kia e-Niro is offered in three numerical trim levels: 2, 3 and 4+.
-Entry-level '2' is only available in conjunction with the smaller battery, while '3' and '4+' only come with the larger 64kWh battery.
+Entry-level 2 is available with either the 39 or 64kWh battery, while 3 and 4+ only come with the larger 64kWh battery.
+The latter two are quite a bit more expensive than the 2 as of March 2021, as they're no longer eligible for the government's plug-in car grant.

 All e-Niros come with 17-inch wheels, roof rails, a rear spoiler, privacy glass and foglights as standard, plus automatic wipers and headlights.
 Keyless entry and start is also standard, as are adaptive cruise control and a rear-view camera.
 Standard kit is genuinely impressive.

-The step up to '3' – the entry point for the most powerful model – adds leather upholstery, wireless phone charging, heated front seats and the larger infotainment screen; there's also a heated steering wheel, eight-way power adjustment on the driver's seat and aluminium scuff plates.
+The step up to 3 adds leather upholstery, wireless phone charging, heated front seats and the larger infotainment screen; there's also a heated steering wheel, eight-way power adjustment on the driver's seat and aluminium scuff plates.

 Infotainment, apps and sat nav

 The 10.25-inch touchscreen is the focal point of the e-Niro’s dashboard, and it’s one of the better systems out there.
 The graphics are sharp, the menus easy to figure out and – in keeping with the rest of the car – you get everything you could want as standard.
-We've yet to use the standard eight-inch screen found on the e-Niro 2; it's the same unit as found on lower-spec versions of the Niro and Niro PHEV.
+The smaller eight-inch screen found on the e-Niro 2 is still good – it's responsive, packed with features and is easy to use.

 In This Review